 July and August are the rainiest summer months.
 You can typically expect rain showers and thunder storms in the afternoons.
 August is tropical storm season, so be prepared when planning a trip to the coast.

-These months are also peak humidity in Georgia.
-During this time, the heat index goes up and the humidity causes the weather to feel even hotter than the thermometer reads.
+July and August are also peak humidity in Georgia.
+During this time, the heat index goes up and the humidity causes the weather to feel even hotter than the thermostat reads.

 The sunset in Georgia happens between around 8:45 p.m. in June, closer to 9 p.m. in July, between 8-8:45 p.m. in August, and between 7:45-8 p.m. in early September.